mui/material-ui/docs/src/pages/demos/chips/chips.md

 and (string) Avatar.
 - Chips with the `onClick` property defined change appearance on focus, hover, and click.
-- Chips with the `onRequestDelete` property defined will display a delete icon which changes appearance on hover.
+- Chips with the `onDelete` property defined will display a delete icon which changes appearance on hover.

 {{"demo": "pages/demos/chips/Chips.js"}}